bloominstituteoftechnology/build-sprint-park-passport-reusable-BE/README.md

 # Park Passport (Backend)

-Will add links and schema for all relevant API endpoints here when they are complete.
+Please note the links and schema below as you'll need that info to render data within the Park Passport app.

 ### [POST] Registration